 Scabies is contagious and usually spreads through skin-to-skin contact with someone who is already infected.
 It spreads most easily in crowded conditions and those with a lot of close contact — among families, in childcare centers, college dorms, or nursing homes.
 So if someone in your child's class or childcare group has scabies, it's wise to have your child treated for the infection even before symptoms develop.

 Mites can live for about 2 to 3 days in clothing, bedding, or dust, making it possible to catch scabies from people who share the same infected bed, linens, or towels.

 It may take up to 4 to 6 weeks after infection for symptoms to appear in someone who's never had scabies.
 In people who have had scabies before, symptoms may start in just a few days.

 Signs and Symptoms

-A scabies infection begins as small, itchy bumps, blisters, or pus-filled bumps that break when scratched.
+A scabies infection begins as small itchy bumps, blisters, or pus-filled bumps that break when scratched.
 Itchy skin may become thick, scaly, scabbed, and crisscrossed with scratch marks.
 The itching is due to a hypersensitivity reaction to the mite and/or its feces and eggs.

 The areas of the body most commonly affected by scabies are the hands and feet (especially the webs of skin between the fingers and toes), the inner part of the wrists, and the folds under the arms.
-It may also affect other areas of the body, particularly the elbows and the areas around the breasts, genitals, navel, and buttocks.
+It may also affect other areas of the body, particularly the elbows and around the breasts, genitals, navel, and buttocks.